SuspiciousLight/roblox-deploy-bot/README.md

    - Make sure Lune is installed and in your PATH
    - Check that the Lune script path is correct
-   - Verify your data files are in the correct format
+   - Ensure your repo contains one of the supported data roots:
+     - `AV Balancing/src/ReplicatedStorage/Modules/Data`
+     - `src/ReplicatedStorage/Modules/Data`

 4. **"Failed to publish place"**
    - Ensure `rbxcloud` is in PATH